Please use this identifier to cite or link to this item: https://anrows.intersearch.com.au/anrowsjspui/handle/1/20447

 Record ID: 35cb191d-247b-4c3d-aa8d-bfe5be816584

-Web resource: http://www.familymatters.org.au/family-matters-report-2018-the-family-matters-report-2018-urges-that-investment-in-prevention-is-critical-to-stopping-our-national-child-removals-crisis/
+Web resource: https://www.snaicc.org.au/resources/family-matters-report-2018/

 Type: Report

-Title: The Family Matters report 2018 Measuring trends to turn the tide on the over-representation of Aboriginal and Torres Strait Islander children in out-of-home care in Australia
+Title: The Family Matters Report 2018: Measuring trends to turn the tide on the over-representation of Aboriginal and Torres Strait Islander children in out-of-home care in Australia

 Authors: Jenkins, Brian